top of page

 Proto-Persona

-Amy may visit the website to gather information on:
+Amy may visit the site to:

-• Student loan and potential grant applications
+• Research student loan and grant opportunities

-• Information on federal college funding
+• Find information on federal college funding

-• Information on K-12 education
+• Access resources related to K–12 education

 Heuristic Evaluation